MapBBCode/mapbb-phpbb2/README.md

 3. Open `install.mod` with a text editor and follow every instruction precisely.
 There will be a lot of copying and pasting.
 4. Go to the forum and check that [map] bbcode works.

+## Add-ons and proprietary layers

+To add an add-on or a proprietary layer, you would have to modify two files:

+* `includes/mapbbcode_addons.php`
+* `includes/mapbbcode/mapbbcode-window.html`

 ## List of changes

 New files are understandable: one stand-alone script for inserting configuration values